Perth, Almond Valley and Methven Railway: History

-As the Scottish railway network developed, the Scottish Central Railway opened its line from Castlecary, near Falkirk, to Perth in 1848.
+As the Scottish railway network developed, the Scottish Central Railway (SCR) was authorised by the Scottish Central Railway Act 1845 (8 & 9 Vict. c. clxi) and opened its line from Castlecary, near Falkirk, to Perth in 1848.
 It was linked with the Caledonian Railway, giving a continuous line of railway from Carlisle, Glasgow, and London.

-The Scottish Midland Junction Railway (SMJR) was authorised by Parliament at the same time and opened its main line in 1848, between Perth and Forfar, connecting there with other lines to connect to Aberdeen.
+The Scottish Midland Junction Railway (SMJR) was authorised by the Scottish Midland Junction Railway Act 1845 (8 & 9 Vict. c. clxx) at the same time as the SCR and opened its main line in 1848, between Perth and Forfar, connecting there with other lines to connect to Aberdeen.

 Towns that were not on the line of railway saw that they were at a disadvantage as the price of minerals brought in was high, and local manufacturers could not compete against connected towns' produce, because of the cost of transport to market.
-Local interests in Methven promoted a railway connection to the SMJR; the route would be easy, following the valley of the River Almond and a Parliamentary Bill was submitted.
-It obtained the Royal Assent on 29 July 1856, as the Perth, Almond Valley and Methven Railway; authorised capital was £25,000 with borrowing powers of £8,000.
+Local interests in Methven promoted a railway connection to the SMJR; the route would be easy, following the valley of the River Almond and a parliamentary bill was submitted.
+The Perth, Almond Valley and Methven Railway Act 1856 (19 & 20 Vict. c. cxxxvi) obtained royal assent on 29 July 1856, authorising the Perth, Almond Valley and Methven Railway; authorised capital was £25,000 with borrowing powers of £8,000.

 The SMJR had amalgamated with the Aberdeen Railway, forming the Scottish North Eastern Railway (SNER) in 1856, and the SNER inherited the obligation undertaken by the SMJR to contribute £7,000 to the shareholding.

 The line opened on 1 January 1858.